A fast-tracked study looked at short-term cancer risk for those taking the recalled medications.

 The recall only affected products made at this facility — initially valsartan from Major Pharmaceuticals, Solco Healthcare, and Teva Pharmaceutical Industries Ltd., as well as valsartan/hydrochlorothiazide from Solco and Teva.

-Last month, the FDA updated the full recall list.
+Last month, the FDA updated the

 In the new study, researchers looked at data on 5,150 Danish patients who filled a prescription for a valsartan-containing medication between 2012 and 2018.